IPTV providers need to drive uptake of pay-per-view and VoD

-Sustaining pay-TV and VoD growth is one of the key challenges for IPTV providers, a new report from Gartner
+Sustaining pay-TV and VoD growth is one of the key challenges for IPTV providers, a new report from Gartner says.

 Although one in four consumers have used pay-per-view (PPV) or VoD content in the last year, getting more consumers to order and then regularly view this type of content is something operators need to devote more attention to.

 The Gartner survey — 5,800 consumers across 18 territories — showed that although 25 percent of consumers had some kind of pay-TV service available in their household, less than 25 percent had made use of it in the last year.

 The Gartner research indicates that globally, the average consumer spends 22 hours per week viewing entertainment on the television set; of which 16 hours per week is spent watching TV and six hours watching DVDs or videotapes.
 In addition, 39 percent of those surveyed had downloaded some form of video content (such as moves, TV shows and video clips) in the past three months.

 According to the analyst firm, tapping into this established behavior and providing alternate solutions to satisfy demand is essential in earning incremental revenue for IPTV.